starfortai/starfortai.github.io/README.md

 # Starfort

-An AI-driven EdTech platform built for primary school students, focusing on the enhancement of social competence, with special support for ND children.
+Starfort is an AI-driven EdTech platform built for primary school students, focusing on the enhancement of social competence, with special support for ND children.

+It helps kids learn through edutaining contents and products.

-## Content
+## Contents

 Starfort = social emotional learning (SEL) + social skills training (SST) + social sciences (e.g., Economics) +...